What are the major federal safety net programs in the U.S.?

 For more information about SSI, visit the Social Security SSI pages online.

 WIC is a nutrition program that benefits pregnant women, new mothers and young children who live near poverty and who are at nutritional risk.
 WIC is not an entitlement program, so the number of people who receive the benefits depends on the amount Congress allots for the program from year to year.

-About 8.9 million people participated in WIC in 2012, at a total food cost of $4.8 billion.
-A recent study by Center for Poverty Research Director Ann Huff Stevens, Deputy Director Marianne Page and Research Affiliate Hilary Hoynes found that WIC leads to a ten percent increase in the birthweight of infants born to participating mothers.
+About 7.3 million people participated in WIC in 2016, at a total food cost of $3.6 billion.
+A study by Center for Poverty Research Director Ann Huff Stevens, Deputy Director Marianne Page and Research Affiliate Hilary Hoynes found that WIC leads to a ten percent increase in the birthweight of infants born to participating mothers.